Ghost Interference and Quantum Erasure: Theoretical analysis

 At the heart of this effect is the phenomenon of entanglement, which applies as much to massive particles, as to photons.
 For clarity, we will analyze the ghost interference experiment using entangled particles, rather than photons.
 The results can easily be applied to the case of photons.
 Let there be two particles of identical mass, generated at the source S, in an entangled state.
 We assume the entangled state to be of the following form:

-where $A$ is a constant necessary for the normalization of $\Psi$.
-Without the $e^{-(y_1+y_2)^2/4\Omega^2}$ term, the state (\ref{state}) is infinitely extended in space.
-So, we introduce the term $e^{-(y_1+y_2)^2/4\Omega^2}$, for a realistic situation.
+where $C$ is a normalization constant.
+The $e^{-(y_1+y_2)^2/4\Omega^2}$ term is required so that the state (\ref{state}) is normalized in $y_1$ and $y_2$.
 This is a momentum entangled state, which is fairly general, barring the use of Gaussian functions.
 Integration over $p$ can be performed to obtain:

 The physical meaning of the constants $\sigma$ and $\Omega$ will become clear if we calculate the uncertainty in position and momentum of the two particles.
 The uncertainty in momenta of the two particles is given by